Menopause & Voice Workshops – MARCH 2026 | OXFORD · York · LIVERPOOL

 These experiences are not simply “ageing.”

-They are meaningful signals of how the body is responding to hormonal, physical, and emotional change.
+They are meaningful signals of how the body is responding to hormonal, physical, and emotional changes.

 The voice as an indicator of wellbeing